EU trade bodies slam US decision to retain tariffs | DW | 13.08.2020

 "These tariffs damage industry and livelihoods on both sides of the Atlantic and are in nobody's interests," Truss said in a statement.

-The Office of the United States Trade Representative (USTR) said Wednesday it would also slightly modified the list of European goods subject to the tariffs.
+The Office of the United States Trade Representative (USTR) said Wednesday it would also slightly modify the list of European goods subject to the tariffs.

 The USTR said the modifications would come into effect on September 1.